 Parental liability issues can arise under other circumstances as well.
 Under Utah law, a person who owns a vehicle will be held liable for damages caused by a minor driver.
 Utah Code Section 53-2-212 holds owners joint and severally liable in this situation.
 However, the amount of liability will be capped at the minimum limit for car insurance in the state.
 A car insurance policy which covers all drivers of the vehicle will help the owner avoid liability.

-If you need help with a parental liability issue, contact the family law attorney at Spencer and Jensen PLLC.
-Spencer Jensen can also help if the issue involves criminal law or personal injury law.
+If you need help with a parental liability issue, contact the family law attorney at T.R.
+Spencer Law Office.
+T.R.
+Spencer Law Office can also help if the issue involves criminal law or personal injury law.